auriq/essentia_docs/source/reference/manpages/udb.spec.rst

 A Udb spec file holds a Udb database specification.
 It contains target server specs that form the server pool and table/vector/variable specs that form the data definition.
-It is used by the Udb client programs `aq_udb <aq_udb.html>`_ and `aq_pp <aq_pp.html>`_ to determine which servers to send requests to and what data definition to pass to them.
+It is used by the Udb client programs `aq_pp <aq_pp.html>`_ and `aq_udb <aq_udb.html>`_ to determine which servers to send requests to and what data definition to pass to them.
 Recall that an Udb server is not tied to any particular data definition until instructed by a client; after which the definition remains until the its database is cleared.

 The spec file contains multiple sections.
+Each section starts with a keyword followed by the relevant spec.
+For example, ``@Server:`` starts a Udb server address section and ``@Table:`` start a table definition section.
-Each section starts with a keyword (e.g., ``@Server:``) followed by the relevant spec.
-The spec can be a single value, multiple lines, or both.
-The spec ends when another keyword is encountered or at the end-of-file.
+A spec section ends when another keyword is encountered or at the end-of-file.

 Basic file format is:

 * Line oriented text file.
+  The maximum length of a line is 1022 bytes.
 * Leading spaces on each line are ignored.
   Interpretation starts at the first non-blank character.
 * Blank lines are ignored.
 * A line starting with a '#' character is a Comment line.
   A comment must be on a line by itself.
-* Keywords are case insensitive.
+* Keywords and names are case insensitive.

 See the sample below for a complete description.

-SAMPLE SPEC
+Note that the indentation and blank lines in the sample are optional.

+Sample Spec
 ===========

 ::